pingcap/docs-cn/alert-rules.md

 * Description:

     The number of Region replicas is smaller than the value of `max-replicas`.
 When a TiKV machine is down and its downtime exceeds `max-down-time`, it usually leads to missing replicas for some Regions during a period of time.
-When a TiKV node is made offline, it might result in a small number of Regions with missing replicas.

 * Solution: